arienshibani/adventOfCode2024/README.md

 # Advent of Code 2024 🎄

-Advent of Code is an Advent calendar of small programming puzzles for a variety of skill levels.
-I'm storing my solutions here for fun.
+Advent of Code is an [advent calendar of small programming puzzles](https://adventofcode.com/) for each day in December.
+I'm storing this years solutions here for fun and holiday cheer. 🎅🏻

 ## Prerequisites 🧰